CooperStansbury/hematokytos/resources/README.md

 # Resource Files

-This directory collects gene sets, metadata and auxiliary files used across the pipelines and notebooks.
+This directory collects gene sets, metadata, and auxiliary files used across pipelines and notebooks.

 ## Gene sets
 - `CellMarker_2024.txt` – Canonical markers from the 2024 CellMarker release